-A similar approach was used in developing the competency model of the planned PhD.
+A similar approach was used in developing the competency model of PhD program.

 2.6.f Description of the manner in which the program periodically assesses changing practice or research needs and uses this information to establish the competencies for its educational programs.